norrichs/project-1-329-github/readme.md

 ## Issues and Resolutions
 - Project slider
   - I don't want to use a slider implementation that I didn't implement.
-In mobile view, my ideal
+  - Resolution, using css native scrolling and snap scrolling features.
+  - Will implement js function to make infinite scroll possible

+- Vertical scroll snap
+  - I can't figure out why yet, but scroll snapping isn't working for me vertically.
+I have example scratch files where it works...

 #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier